ColoradoSchoolOfMines/wii-track/docs/design.rst

 3. Calculate a confidence that the item on the scale is indeed that object.
-We used a very simple metric for this: the value of the PMF of a normal distribution centered around the expected weight from the database, :math:`x`, and a standard deviation :math:`d` also stored in the database.
+We used a very simple metric for this: the value of the PMF of a normal distribution centered around the expected weight from the database, :math:`x`, and a standard deviation, :math:`d`, also stored in the database.
    The height of a normal distribution is not 1, so we had to multiply by a factor (:math:`1/k`) to convert it to a percentage.